Cruisoring/JsonTuples/README.md

     * __*JSONValue.parse(CharSequence, Range)*__: expect and parse a part of the given JSON context as one of **Null, True, False, JSONString, JSONNumber**.
     * __*JSONObject.parse(String valueString)*__: expect the *valueString* is enclosed by '{' and '}', and cast the result of __*Parser.parse()*__ to be **JSONObject**.
     * __*JSONArray.parse(String valueString)*__: expect the *valueString* is enclosed by '[' and ']', and cast the result of __*Parser.parse()*__ to be **JSONArray**.
-  * Static method __*IJSONValue jsonify(Object object)*__ of _Utilities.java_ is the only API used to convert JAVA Objects to JSON Objects defined in JsonTuples, it would check the type of the given object to call a method above.
+  * Static method __*IJSONValue jsonify(Object object)*__ of _Utilities.java_ is the only API used to convert JAVA Objects to JSON Objects defined in jsonTuples, it would check the type of the given object to call a method above.
 For types not covered above, by default the  __*asJSONStringFromOthers(Object object)*__ would be called to generate a JSONString, but it is possible to inject serialization/de-serialization methods into __*Utilities.classConverters*__ that is a Map<Class, Tuple2> where the value of a given class includes both serialization and de-serialization for a concerned type of object, then the serialization method would be called to convert the matched instance to its text equivalent.

 Usually, the above methods shall be enough to get most JSON to/from JAVA conversions done.